LudwigThePig/airbnb-reviews/Guides/awsGuide.md

   - On OSX, you may need to run `sudo ssh <...>`
   - If all went well, you should see something like this,
 ![successful SSH](https://imgur.com/kRA06W6.jpg)
+  - To exit the shell at anytime, type `exit` and hit enter.
+1. If that worked, try typing `mongo` into the shell.
+Did that work?
+Great!
+Now you know enough to be dangerous.
+To get started, type `db.myCollection.insert({foo: 'bar'})` 10,000,000 times...
+Hmm, there has got to be a better way of doing this.

+We will connect to this MongoDB the same way that we connect to any other database.
+We just need to expose a few things first...